Shreyaskashte/Lead-Scoring-Case-Study/README.md

 Assignment Subjective Question : Answer all the questions asked by the company in the word document provided and convert it into PDF.

-Lead Score :  Make a presentation to present our analysis and converting it into PDF format.
+Lead Score :  Making a Power-point presentation to present our analysis and converting it into PDF format.

 Summary : summary report in a word file and submit it as a PDF.